 Wall-mounted pull-up bars are the strongest you can get.
 These bars are also the more time consuming to set up, as they require drilling into a load-bearing wall for support.
 Wall-mounted bars are ideal not just for home, but for your backyard or garage and are usually built to commercial grade.

 However, given that they are designed to be a permanent fixture, they are unsuitable for rented homes.

-These bars offer all the possible pull variations grips as well as dip bars for chest and padded rests for your arms and back to perform ab exercises.
-You can also hang Olympic rings or punching bags from them, depending on the model, which translate into full body workouts.
+These bars offer all the possible pull variations grips as well as dip bars for the chest and padded rests for your arms and back to perform ab exercises.
+You can also hang Olympic rings or punching bags from them, depending on the model, which translates into full-body workouts.

 Bar2Fit Wall Mounted Pull Up Bar And Dip Bars